jiangweiatgithub/samaltmem/QUICK_START_CHECKLIST.md

 ### Edit README.md
 Find and replace ALL instances of:
-- `yourusername` → your actual GitHub username
+- `jiangweiatgithub` → your actual GitHub username
 - `Your Name` → your actual name
-- `your.email@example.com` → your actual email
+- `polytrans@gmail.com` → your actual email

 **Quick find/replace:**
 - Windows: Ctrl+H